cloud-gov/product/.github/ISSUE_TEMPLATE/conmon-1-deliver.md

 * Review the RDS scans:
   - cd to the directory with the RDS compliance scans,
   - run `../../../parse-rds.sh`
+  - if there are version out-of-date findings, see latest version in AWS with:
+    - `aws rds describe-db-engine-versions --output=table --engine postgres --engine-version X.Y`
 * Review the Compliance scans:
   * No good parsing yet, review manually
 * Address all gravely late POA&Ms